zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/overview.md

 ---
-description: Setting up the persistent storage for your artifacts
+description: How to set up the persistent storage for your artifacts
 ---

 The Artifact Store is a central component in any MLOps stack.
 As the name